csctd/profile-website-cesars701/index.md

 This is my awesome amazing website for TD, I have never done coding but this is super awesome and fun already.

-I am a computer engineering major
+I am a computer engineering major!